jacasta2/nba_analysis/README.md

 ## Getting started

 To reproduce the project locally, make sure to install Python and the project requirements.
-The project was developed using Poetry version 1.7.1.
+The project was developed in a Poetry environment (Poetry 1.7.1) in a Ubuntu terminal environment (Ubuntu 22.04.4 LTS) on Windows with Windows Subsystem for Linux (WSL).
 Make sure to create a Poetry environment using the requirements listed in the file `requirements.txt`.
 This requires to:

 First, initialize Poetry within the project's root folder: